-- Determine if a consumer complaint tracking system has been created. - Determine if consumer complaint investigations are initiated within 5 working days. - Determine if the local health department responds to anonymous consumer complaints in accordance with their policy. - Determine if the findings (a brief notation that explains the results and conclusions of the investigation) are noted either in the logbook or on the filed complaint record.
+- Determine if a consumer complaint tracking system has been created. - Determine if consumer complaint investigations are initiated within 5 working days. - Determine if the findings (a brief notation that explains the results and conclusions of the investigation) are noted either in the logbook or on the filed complaint record.

 - Met The department maintains a consumer complaint tracking system.
 At least 80% of the records reviewed indicate the department initiates complaint investigations within five working days and documents the findings. - Met with Conditions The department maintains a consumer complaint tracking system.
 At least 80% of the records reviewed indicate the department initiates investigations within five working days, but there are some minor documentation problems.
 This indicator will be required to be met at the next scheduled accreditation evaluation.
-Failure to meet this indicator will result in a "Not Met." - Not Met The department does not maintain a complaint log book and/or less than 80% of the records reviewed indicate the department initiates complaint investigations within five working days, and/or the department does not documents the findings.
+Failure to meet this indicator will result in a "Not Met." - Not Met The department does not maintain a complaint log book and/or less than 80% of the records reviewed indicate the department initiates complaint investigations within five working days, and/or the department does not document the findings.

-Staff Training and Qualifications
+Staff Training and Qualifications-- Technical Training

-Technical Training

-Training files for every new employee hired, or assigned to the food service program during the last review period
+Training files for every new employee hired or assigned to the food service program during the last review period

-The training record for each employee is reviewed.
+• The training record for each employee is reviewed.